-This Member Handbook, otherwise know as the Evidence of Coverage, tells you about your coverage under our plan through 12/31/2024.
-It explains health care services, behavioral health (mental health and substance use disorder) services, prescription drug coverage, and long-term services and supports as needed.
-Key terms and their definitions appear in alphabetical order in Chapter 12 of your Member Handbook.
+This Member Handbook, otherwise known as the Evidence of Coverage, tells you about your coverage under our plan through 12/31/2025.
+It explains health care services, behavioral health (mental health and substance use disorder) services, prescription drug coverage, and long-term services and supports.
+Key terms and their definitions appear in alphabetical order in Chapter 12 of this Member Handbook.